lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Using combinations of **"`W`"** and **"`O`"** can yeld you multiple hums, but beware that this technique makes the tuning even more difficult, and is extra taxing on the CPU.
 Adding Transpose in the table adds ever more harmonics.
 When using both **"`W`"** and **"`O`"** commands, make sure the *active* **"O`LR`"** commands hit thinner waves if we want the hum to be quieter.

+# WAV Channel

+Original guide from Pain Perdu never included the WAV channel possibilities, and in the beginning I was sceptical to even put much modulation there because it's already really powerful on its own, but here is something I discovered:

+## Another look at the tables

 # Other Commands